1998 NRL Grand Final: Second half

 Less than two minutes into the second half, Brisbane's Tonie Carroll crossed under the posts for Brisbane's third try, with Darren Lockyer converting to give Brisbane back the lead at 16-12.
 Eight minutes later Brisbane were in the centre of the field when Allan Langer threw a short pass inside to Steve Renouf who raced through into open space.
 He was tackled on the twenty-metre line but as the Canterbury defence scrambled to get back, the Broncos kept it moving, the ball going out to Wendell Sailor who dived over in the right corner.
 Lockyer's kick from the sideline missed so Brisbane led 20-12.

 In the fifty-seventh minute, Allan Langer put a kick down field and Daryl Halligan picked the ball up in his own in-goal and he made it five metres into the field of play only to be forced back into goal by the Broncos chasers.
 Shortly after that, Brisbane seemed to have the game wrapped up when Gorden Tallis at dummy-half feigned passing and from close range forced his way over the try line under the posts.
 With Darren Lockyer converting, this gave Brisbane a 26-12 lead with twenty minutes of the match remaining.
-The Broncos' next try came in the sixty-ninthth minute after getting a penalty down close to Canterbury's line near the left corner, taking the tap and passing it quickly through the hands out to the right side where Phillip Lee, the only Brisbane player to be playing in his first Grand Final, ran through a gap to crash over.
+The Broncos' next try came in the sixty-ninth minute after getting a penalty down close to Canterbury's line near the left corner, taking the tap and passing it quickly through the hands out to the right side where Phillip Lee, the only Brisbane player to be playing in his first Grand Final, ran through a gap to crash over.
 Lockyer kicked the extras so Brisbane led 32-12.

 In the seventy-fifth minute Brisbane, after playing the ball on their own twenty-metre line, got the ball to Langer who put a charging Tonie Carroll through a gap and into open space.
 Carroll ran forty metres before passing back in for Darren Smith, bound for Canterbury the following season, to run the remaining thirty-five to the try-line.
 Lockyer converted so the final score was 38-12.

 The Clive Churchill Medal for man-of-the-match was awarded to Gorden Tallis.
 The victory also kept intact Brisbane's winning record in grand finals with four from four.
 It was the second time that the Broncos had won back-to-back premierships, having done so in 1992-93 as well.

-No World Club Challenge was played between the 1998 NRL and Super League champions.
+No World Club Challenge match was played between the 1998 NRL and Super League champions.